dbernhard-0x7CD/CosVis/README.md

 ```

 # TODO
- * try clustering from scikit-learn [paraview]
+* create filter which takes data from UI and filters particles based on their type [CPP]
-    * particle tracer?
+   * first create particle filter in CPP; Selection: via keypress
+* temperature in log [CPP]
- * w,a,s,d to move eye view?
-[CPP]
+* animation in vtk [CPP]
+* particle tracer (center of galaxies)?
 * SPH (or alternative)
  * create histogram for the types of particles [paraview]
     * visualize this histogram over time
- * create filter which takes data from UI and filters particles based on their type [CPP]
-    * first create particle filter in CPP; Selection: via keypress
  * [maybe drop] create filter which scales the points to their actual location (via cosmological scale factor 'a') [CPP]
     * fix camera position and zoom away as time progresses (scale with a) [CPP]
     * needs background image